Yoctol/bottender/docs/migrating-v1.md

 const config = require('./bottender.config').messenger;

-const maxSize = 500; // The maximum size of the cache, default will be 500.
+const maxSize = 500; // The maximum size of the cache, default is 500.

 const bot = new MessengerBot({
   accessToken: config.accessToken,